-Player arrested for match-fixing at 2020 French Open

-PARIS (AP) — A tennis player suspected of match-fixing last year has been arrested during the French Open, the Paris prosecutor’s office said Friday.

-According to French newspaper Le Parisien, which first reported the story, the player is 765th-ranked Yana Sizikova of Russia.
-The prosecutor’s office confirmed to The Associated Press that a “women’s international player” was in custody, but it did not identify her.
+Tennis player released from custody in match-fixing case

+Yana Sizikova, who was arrested Thursday in Paris after competing in a French Open doubles match, was not formally charged after questioning but remains under investigation, the Paris prosecutor’s office said.

+The 26-year-old Sizikova denies the allegations, according to her lawyer, Frederic Belot.
+He told the AP that Sizikova wants to file a complaint for defamation.

-The player was arrested Thursday night on charges of “sports bribery and organized fraud for acts likely to have been committed in September 2020,” the prosecutor’s office said.
+The prosecutor’s office said Sizikova was arrested for “sports bribery and organized fraud for acts likely to have been committed in September 2020.”

-An investigation was opened last October by a French police unit specializing in betting fraud and match-fixing.
+The case was opened last October by a French police unit specializing in betting fraud and match-fixing.
 It has previously worked with Belgian authorities investigating suspect matches at the lower levels of professional tennis.

+The French tennis federation said it could not provide further information because the investigation is ongoing.

 The International Tennis Integrity Agency, which investigates match-fixing in the sport, declined to comment on the details of the case but said in a message to the AP that “there has been ongoing liaison between the ITIA and law enforcement in France.”